damien1/isotope-visual-layouts-lite/plugin_readme.md

 = 3.0 =
 New Year New Look - thanks to metro.css
-To improve memory and performace, add caching (of 1 minute) to the shortcode query.
+NEW - To improve memory and performace, add caching (of 1 minute) to the shortcode query.
+NEW - Metro UI CSS
+Updated - Isotope.js

 = 2.2 =